dhananjaya-ishara/Data-Science-Career-Path-/README.md

 ---

 <details open> <summary>1. 🚀 What is Data Science?</summary>
-Definition and core purpose of Data Science
+📘.Definition and core purpose of Data Science

-Importance in modern industries
+📘.Importance in modern industries

-Basic data analysis workflow
+📘.Basic data analysis workflow

 </details> <details> <summary>2. 📚 Fundamentals of Data Science</summary>
 Overview of data types and sources